St Kilda Pavilion

 The St Kilda Pavilion is a historic kiosk located at the end of St Kilda Pier, in St Kilda, Victoria, Australia.
-It is listed on the Victorian Heritage Register.
+Though it is a 2004 reconstruction, it is listed on the Victorian Heritage Register.

 History

-The kiosk was designed by James Charles Morell and built in 1904 by John W. Douglas.
-The kiosk was proposed and operated by Francis Parer.
+The first St Kilda pier was built in 1853 and was extended a number of times up to 1900 as St Kilda grew in popularity as a seaside destination.
+A kiosk at the far end was proposed and then operated by Francis Parer, from a family of restaurateurs.
+It was designed by James Charles Morell of the Victorian Public Works Department, and built in 1904 by John W. Douglas.
 Until the 1930s, the structure was widely known as Parer's Pavilion; however, its actual name was the Austral Refreshment Rooms.
-In the 1930s it was renamed Kerby's Kiosk.
-Noble and Ivy Kerby acquired the lease from the Victorian Government in 1939.
-The Kerby family were involved with running the kiosk from 1934 until 1987.
-From 1987 until 2003 the kiosk was leased and operated by Joe Sillitoe, then Carmel Grant.
+Noble and Ivy Kerby acquired the lease from the Victorian Government in 1939, and it became known as Kerby's Kiosk.
+Their son Colin had worked at the kiosk since 1934, and took it over after his father died in 1959, living upstairs with his family, until he retired in 1987 after which various alterations were reversed, and the pavilion was restored.
+The kiosk was then leased Joe Sillitoe, then Carmel Grant.